yu-kitagawa/Isaac-GR00T/README.md

 Here is the general procedure to use GR00T N1.6:

 1. We assume the user has already collected a dataset of robot demonstrations in the form of (video, state, action) triplets for a specific task.
-2. The user will first convert the demonstration data into the LeRobot compatible data schema (more info in [`getting_started/LeRobot_compatible_data_schema.md`](getting_started/LeRobot_compatible_data_schema.md)), which is compatible with the upstream [Huggingface LeRobot Dataset V2](https://github.com/huggingface/lerobot).
+2. The user will first convert the demonstration data into the LeRobot compatible data schema (more info in [`getting_started/data_preparation.md`](getting_started/data_preparation.md)), which is compatible with the upstream [Huggingface LeRobot Dataset V2](https://github.com/huggingface/lerobot).
 3. Our repo provides convenient scripts to validate zero-shot performance of the pretrained model (see [Policy API Guide](getting_started/policy.md) and [RoboCasa Zero-Shot](examples/robocasa-gr1-tabletop-tasks/README.md)).
 4. Our repo provides examples of different configurations for training with different robot embodiments (see [`examples/`](examples/) and [Fine-tuning Guide](getting_started/finetune_new_embodiment.md)).
-5. Our repo provides convenient scripts for finetuning the pre-trained GR00T N1.6 model on user's data, and running inference (see [`SO-100`](examples/SO100/README.md)).
+5. Our repo provides convenient scripts for finetuning the pre-trained GR00T N1.6 model on user's data, and running inference, see [`examples`](examples).
 6. Our repo provides convenient scripts to run academic simulation benchmarks with finetuned checkpoints (see [LIBERO](examples/LIBERO/README.md), [SimplerEnv](examples/SimplerEnv/README.md), [RoboCasa](examples/robocasa/README.md)).
 7. The user will need to connect the `Gr00tPolicy` to the robot controller to execute actions on their target hardware.